dice-group/rdf-parser/README.md

 ### Usage

-The library is easy to use, for parsing turtle or ntriples include the header `<Dice/rdf_parser/TurtleParser.hpp>` and use the class `TurtleParser<>` (which is a wrapper to use any parser type) for parsing.
+The library is easy to use, for parsing turtle or ntriples include the header for the required parser. for example, to use the ConcurrentStreamParser, include `<Dice/rdf_parser/TurtleParser.hpp>` each parser accepts one bool template parameter which determine wether to parse sparqlQuery's TriplesBlock or a rdf (true for sparqlQuery's and false for a rdf), and it's constructor accept one mandatory string parameter which is either the string which is the document to be parsed in case of `StringParser` or the filename of the file that contains the document to be parsed.
-`TurtleParser` accept one template parameter which determine the parser type (more information about that on the next section), and it's constructor accept one string parameter which is either the string which is the document to be parsed in case of `StringParser` or the filename of the file that contains the document to be parsed.
+Another optional parameter is a map of predefined prefixes.
 Example :
 ```c++
 TurtleParser<FileParser> turtleParser("datasets/g.nt");